zongben/dbout.nvim/README.md

 ## Usage

-Call `Dbout` to open the database connection manager:
+For users with Telescope, you can call `:Dbout` to open the database connection manager:

 `n` – Create a new database connection
 `d` – Delete an existing connection
 `e` – Edit an existing connection

+Alternatively, you can use user commands to perform the same actions:

+`:Dbout CreateConnection`
+`:Dbout DeleteConnection`
+`:Dbout EditConnection`
+`:Dbout OpenConnection`

-After selecting a connection, a buffer for that database connection will be opened.
+After open a connection, a buffer for that database connection will be opened.
 Inside the connection buffer:

 `F5` – Execute the current SQL query